Restoring the Entire Forest

 - Clean up and uninstall U-Move.

-Microsoft describes a far more complex procedure using the System State backup in the TechNet article Recovering Your Active Directory Forest.
+Microsoft describes a far more complex procedure using the System State backup, Recovering Your Active Directory Forest (Microsoft Docs).
 The U-Move method is much simpler.

 Simple Restore vs Comprehensive Restore